Austrians in EU Institutions

 Austrians are represented in all bodies and institutions of the European Union and contribute to shaping its policy.

 The Committee of the Regions (CoR) is a consultative body and as such a forum for the representation of regional and local interests regarding European integration.
-The Committee is made up of 222 representatives from the Member States’ regional and local authorities and prepares its opinions in a total of five technical commissions, the so-called CoR Commissions.
+The Committee is made up of 353 representatives from the Member States’ regional and local authorities and prepares its opinions in a total of six technical commissions, the so-called CoR Commissions.
 Austria is represented by 12 members in this body.
-The Austrian national delegation is composed of the nine Governors of the Federal Provinces and three members of the Austrian Association of Towns and Cities and the Austrian Association of Municipalities.
+The Austrian national delegation is composed of Governors and representatives of the nine Federal Provinces and three members of the Austrian Association of Towns and Cities and the Austrian Association of Municipalities.

 The Economic and Social Committee is a consultative body established to incorporate the interests of the representatives of business and social life into the law-making process of the EU.
-The 317 members of the Economic and Social Committee are organized in "employers", "employees" and "various interests" groups.
-Austria is represented by twelve members.
-In 2004 the Austrian Anne-Marie Sigmund was elected president of the Committee for a term of two years.
+The 353 members of the Economic and Social Committee are organized in "employers", "employees" and "various interests" groups.
+Austria is represented by twelve members – composed of representatives from the social partners and the Austrian Consumer Protection Association.